 Prompt Engineering Testing Strategies with Python

-by Duncan Miller on December 22, 2023
+by Tan Le on December 22, 2023

 Prompt engineering is a new and emerging field that plays a crucial role in shaping the quality of AI language model responses, and therefore the quality of a user experience with your AI-based application or tool.
 A well-crafted prompt can significantly influence the effectiveness and accuracy of an AI's response.
 This article delves into some prompt engineering testing strategies I have developed to help me in this process.